lorforlinux/docs.beagleboard.io/boards/beaglebone/ai-64/edge_ai_apps/inference_models.rst

 Param file format
 -----------------

-Each DNN has it’s own pre-process, inference and post-process parameters to get the correct output.
+Each DNN has its own pre-process, inference and post-process parameters to get the correct output.
 This information is typically available in the training software that was used to train the model.
 In order to convey this information to the SDK in a standardized fashion, we have defined a set of